2 detainees killed and another critically injured in Dallas ICE facility, Homeland Security says

 Officers responded to a call to assist an officer on North Stemmons Freeway around 6:40 a.m.
 Wednesday and determined that someone opened fire at a government building from an adjacent building, Dallas police spokesperson Officer Jonathen E. Maner said in an email.

-A third person died at the scene after the shooting, Maner said.

-Dozens of emergency vehicles were seen along a highway near the facility.
+“I was afraid for my family because my family was outside.
+I felt terrible because I thought something could happen to them.
+Thank God no,” Cardona said.

+Cardona said his family was brought into the building, and they were later reunited.

-The ICE facility is along Interstate 35 East, just southwest of Dallas Love Field, a large commercial airport serving the Dallas-Fort Worth metropolitan area, and just blocks from hotels catering to airport travelers.
+The ICE facility is along Interstate 35 East, just southwest of Dallas Love Field, a large commercial airport serving the Dallas-Fort Worth metropolitan area, and blocks from hotels catering to travelers.

+But immediately after the news conference in which officials refused to say whether the victims included detainees, Democratic U.S. Rep. Marc Veasey called in to Dallas’ WFAA-TV newscast and told them he was “absolutely sickened” by some officials’ comments.

+“If they are trying to control this narrative and they don’t want migrants to be the victim in this story, then they may want to slow-walk giving us any information about this so they can still keep on talking about attacks on ICE,” Veasey said.

-Homeland Security Secretary Kristi Noem said details were still emerging, but the agency was confirming there were “multiple injuries and fatalities” at the field office.
-Noem said the motive remained unclear, but noted there has been an uptick in targeting of ICE agents.
+Homeland Security Secretary Kristi Noem noted there has been an uptick in targeting of ICE agents.

 A July 4 attack at a Texas immigration detention center injured a police officer, who was shot in the neck.
 Attackers dressed in black military-style clothing opened fire outside the Prairieland Detention Center in Alvarado, southwest of Dallas, federal prosecutors said.
 At least 11 people have been charged in connection with the attack.